Distributed Corruption Detection in Networks: Introduction

 \subsection{Results for directed graphs}

-Next we consider directed graphs.
+In this subsection we consider directed graphs (digraphs).
 This is motivated by the fact that in various auditing situations it is unnatural to allow $u$ to inspect $v$ whenever $v$ inspects $u$.
 In fact, it may even be desirable not to allow any short cycles in the directed inspection graph.
-For a fixed $\delta<1/16$, call a directed graph $G=(V,E)$ on $n$ vertices a $\delta$-good-directed expander if the following conditions hold.